-The NIMBY phenomenon typically has either an environmental context or a social one (e.g., Davis & Bali 2008), although frequently the two contexts are considered together (e.g., Burningham, 2000).
-The environmental context refers to environmental well-being and/or environmental (public) health.
-NIMBY in a social or political context applies to a group of people refusing to live in the proximity of another group of different race, nationality, class, language, religion, lifestyle or ability level.
+The NIMBY phenomenon typically exists within either an environmental context or a social context (e.g., Davis & Bali 2008), although frequently the two are considered together (see, e.g., Burningham 2000).
+The environmental context involves environmental well-being and/or environmental (i.e., public) health.
+In a social or political context, the term NIMBY applies to a group of people refusing to live in the proximity of another group of different race, nationality, class, language, religion, lifestyle, or ability level.

-As the NIMBY phenomenon has become increasingly acknowledged over the past decades, additional variations of the term have come into being with nuanced differences between them, often engendering an element of humor and criticism (see Table 1).
+As the NIMBY phenomenon has become increasingly acknowledged over the past decades, additional variations of the term have come into being with nuanced differences between them, often involving an element of humor and criticism (see Table 1).

-Table 1: Common NIMBY-related Acronyms
+Table 1 Common NIMBY-related acronyms.